top of page

 Middle School (6-8)

-In the Middle School, we transition from the what to the why.
-No longer content with mere memorization, students begin to dismantle, analyze, and reassemble information.
-Through the Socratic Method and formal debate, we sharpen the mind’s natural inclination toward inquiry, teaching students how to think rather than telling them what to believe.
-By integrating Latin as a tool for linguistic precision and bridging the gaps between disciplines, we ensure that history, science, and literature are seen not as isolated facts, but as a unified tapestry of truth.
+Moving on from mere memorization, students begin to dismantle, analyze, and reassemble information.
+Through the Socratic Method and formal debate, we teach students how to think rather than telling them what to believe.
+Latin is integrated as a tool for linguistic precision, bridging the gaps between disciplines.
+This ensures that history, science, and literature are seen not as isolated facts but as a unified tapestry.

 states_03.heic